auwerxlab/survival_analysis/docs/renku.rst

 This step is done automatically by the Dockerfile |:smiley:|.

-When opening the project in RENKU for the first time, migrate the packrat libraries on the docker image using the python ``renku-r-tools`` package.
+When opening the project in RENKU for the first time, change the packrat libraries location from the R project to the docker image using the python ``renku-r-tools`` package.
 This can be done from a Terminal within a running Interactive Environment:

 ::

-    $ renku-r ln-packrat-lib -p /home/rstudio/survival_analysis -s /home/rstudio/packrat
+    $ renku-r ln-packrat-lib -p . -s /home/rstudio/packrat

 5. Save your work !
 -------------------